New Balance Minimus 10v1 Review

-We included the Minimus 10v1 in our road shoe review because we wanted the full range of offerings, including the tall stacks of the HOKA line and the great minimalist style that appeals to that who want a stripped-down shoe.
-They were actually discontinued for a number of years, going through a few iterations and updates, but there was such a demand for them that they were recently re-released in their original form.
+We included the Minimus 10v1 in our road shoe review because we wanted the full range of offerings, including the tall stacks of the Hoka line and the tremendous minimalist style that appeals to that who want a stripped-down shoe.
+They were discontinued for several years, going through a few iterations and updates, but there was such a demand for them that they were recently re-released in their original form.
 What makes them so popular, aside from their sleek, no-nonsense design, is that they're all-purpose, agile, and will take a good beating.
 That being said, it isn't always a 1:1 comparison with traditional running shoes, as we'll explain as below as we move through the review.

 Unfortunately, its great qualities don't save it from earning the Lanterne Rouge here.
-HOKA's Arahi took the top spot for this measure, but its design is on the other end of the cushion spectrum in the maximalist zone.
-If responsiveness is a must, we suggest going with a similar design like the On Cloud, though some of the more traditional kicks like the Boston 6 and Kinvara 8 might also do the job.
+If responsiveness is a must, we suggest going with a similar design like the On Cloud X, though some of the more traditional kicks might also do the job.

 This measure is very runner-dependent for this style.
 A traditional runner not used to the minimalist landing will not immediately take to it.
 For minimalist runners, the landing is great.
 The thin foam midsole does just enough to buffer the impact while the rubber outsole is designed to disperse force and create a uniform landing platform.

 They earned a spot near the top, but it's indisputable that the best landing comfort is afforded not just by natural fit, but also by lots of cushion.
-Comparable rides with more cushion can be found in both the On Cloud and the Kinvara 8, but it was the Pegasus 34 and Brooks PureFlow 6 that filled the top slots here.
+Comparable rides with more cushion can be found with traditional shoes, but minimalist guys will be excused for shrugging off the padding.

 For any runner annoyed by the muddy clogs feeling, these are absolutely your shoe.
 Everything about them is lightweight and utilitarian.
 Even their 4mm of Acteva™ foam in the midsole is engineered to be 12% lighter than comparable foam.
 They also manage to shave off weight with judicious use of rubber on the outsole, selectively targeting high-impact areas.
 This brings them to 17.2 ounces in a men's 11.5.

-Importantly, these run about a half size small, so we had to order a larger shoe and even then, it undercuts the weight of the others in our review, but just barely.
-Amazingly, four other shoes are within an ounce: the Boston 6 at 18.1, Nike Free RN at 18.0, Kinvara 8 at 17.6, and the On Cloud at 17.3.
-We think the minimalist runner will be the happiest with the Minimus, but a good alternative can be found in the On Cloud for traditionalists.
+Importantly, these run about a half size small, so we had to order a larger shoe, and even then, it undercuts the weight of the others in our review, but just barely.
+Amazingly, quite a few more traditional models come in lighter - the Saucony Type A8 is only 12.8 ounces in a pair of men's 11.
+But in the end, we think the minimalist runners will be the happiest with the Minimus.

 It's not surprising to see these at the top of the breathability chart.
 Their thin synthetic mesh upper allows moisture to pass out and the cool air to flow through.
-There are a few straps running across the top of the forefoot, but it doesn't interfere too much with ventilation.
-We think folks will be happy with their performance here, but it would be remiss if we didn't also mention that the On Cloud had the same top performance with their extremely light design and extensive use of mesh in their upper.
-The PureFlow 6 also had a top spot here, though their heavier design might make the other two more desirable options.
+A few straps are running across the top of the forefoot, but it doesn't interfere too much with ventilation.
+We think folks will be happy with their performance here, but it would be remiss if we didn't also mention that the On Cloud X had the same top performance with their extremely light design and extensive use of mesh in their upper.
+The PureFlow 7 also had a top spot here, though their heavier design might make the other two more desirable options.